 When I was a missionary, I worked with hundreds of people who had never really prayed before and helped them to learn to communicate with their Heavenly Father.
 Some of them struggled at first to feel comfortable

 So, should prayers be free-form or memorized?
 I believe the Savior Jesus Christ taught us to pray to the Father using our own words in an authentic way so that we can express our worries and hopes to God.
-While pondering as one recites a Bible verse may be helpful, true prayer is
+While pondering as one recites a Bible verse may be helpful, true prayer is a two-way communication between a person and God.
+I have learned that I can pray and receive answers to my prayers from God.

 The Bible teaches us exactly how to pray.